2020 bra 44 1

 Start with cycles of walking for three minutes and running for 30 seconds.
 When this gets more comfortable, you’re ready to increase the running time.

-Find a Training Plan
+Find a training plan

 Read more here about how to build your training plan.